scrapy/scrapy/docs/topics/request-response.rst

 Request subclasses
 ==================

-Here is the list of built-in :class:`Request` subclasses.
+Here is the list of built-in :class:`scrapy.Request` subclasses.
 You can also subclass it to implement your own custom functionality.

 FormRequest objects
 -------------------

-The FormRequest class extends the base :class:`Request` with functionality for dealing with HTML forms.
+The FormRequest class extends the base :class:`scrapy.Request` with functionality for dealing with HTML forms.
 It uses `lxml.html forms`_  to pre-populate form fields with form data from :class:`Response` objects.